shenwanxiang/ChemBench/README.md

 # MoleculeNet-benchmark-dataset

-this code repo focused on the data splitting of the benchmarked dataset in the previous study of MelculeNet
+This code repo is focused on the data splitting of the benchmarked dataset in the previous study of MelculeNet
 ----

 ### Backgroud